Encharted Cook

 Here's what you need to make this easy apple crisp recipe:

-• Salted Butter - This recipe needs salted butter that should be soft and at room temperature.
+• Salted Butter - This recipe needs salted butter that should be soft and at room temperature for the topping.
 If you substitute unsalted butter add ⅛ teaspoon salt to the crisp mixture.
+Butter is also used for greasing the baking dish; however, you can use butter-flavored cooking spray as an alternative.

 • Dark Brown Sugar - Dark brown sugar brings lovely caramel flavors to the crisp topping.